 To our amazing team, THANK YOU once again for the incredible hard work and dedication you continue to demonstrate day in, day out.
-Whether it is our front of house team or those working behind the scenes, our staff remain our greatest asset and we are dedicated to investing in their growth and development.
-Through comprehensive training programs and development, we empower our team members to excel in their roles and shape their future within our organization.
+Whether it is our front of house team or those working behind the scenes, our staff remain our greatest asset.
+It is the excellent customer service and genuine care that our team demonstrate day to day that makes Manly Leagues Club and Dee Why Bowling Club your favourite place to be.

-Finally, on behalf of the members and staff, as they continue to guide the Club on this journey of growth and financial stability.
-The future of Manly Leagues is brighter than it has been in decades thanks to your support and stewardship.
+Finally, on behalf of the members and staff, I extend my gratitude to the Board of Directors as they continue to guide the Club on this journey of growth and financial stability which was but a dream a few short years ago.